 If you plan to use other manufacturers’ lenses in the future, the Sony A6500 includes an image stabilizer in the body.
 The A6500 also has a touchscreen that the A6000 and A6300 do not have.

 Normally, this does not matter as Sony’s lenses include an image stabilizer (Optical SteadyShot feature).

 What is your photography style?

-When choosing a camera and its accessories, pick one that has all the features that you will need for a specific type of photography.
+When choosing a digital camera and its accessories, you should pick one that has all the features that you will need for a specific type of photography.